MarkGotham/MarkGotham.github.io/wider.md

 and release them freely
 so that anyone can able to play, download, transpose and use as they please copyright-free (under a [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license).

-These project are in association with [OpenScore](https://openscore.cc/) and to date to offer two major collections of lieder (songs) and string quartets.
+These projects are in association with [OpenScore](https://openscore.cc/).
+To date, we offer two major collections of lieder (songs) and string quartets.
 For more information ...

 What?|Play online|Whole Corpus|Publication|Other